BellingLauren/ai-case-study/README.md

 ## Landscape

 Waymo is a part of the Autonomous Car field which has evolved over time.
+There are several stages to the Autonomous car field with Waymo being a part of SAE Level 4 high automation.
+However, this field means deploying a vehicle that can operate without human intervention.[6]
+There are various technologies and systems to make this type of field work, including Sensors, Artificial Intelligence, Software Systems, Connectivity (to vehicles), and Regulations and Ethics.[6]
 In the last 10 years, cars have started to integrate AI slowly with self-parking, lane assist, and cruise control (self-adjusting to speed limits and traffic) for just a few examples.
-Some of the other main players in the field would be Cruise, Tesla, Uber, Lift, Aurora, Nuro, Zoox, and even public transportation.[6]
+Some of the other main players in the field would be Cruise, Tesla, Uber, Lift, Aurora, Nuro, Zoox, and even public transportation.[7]
 The desire for autonomous ride-sharing capabilities, coupled with safety and security is a trend that will continue to rise as AI integrates in the automotive industry.

 ## Results

 Waymo has impacted the way people travel in a safe and reliable way.
-In September 2024, Waymo reported in its first 22 million miles that they have had 84% fewer airbag deployment crashes, 73% fewer injury-causing crashes, and 48% fewer police-reported crashes compared to a human driving the same distance in the cities they are operated.[7]
+In September 2024, Waymo reported in its first 22 million miles that they had had 84% fewer airbag deployment crashes, 73% fewer injury-causing crashes, and 48% fewer police-reported crashes compared to a human driving the same distance in the cities they are operated.[8]
 This data suggests that Waymo provides a safer driving environment for everyone on the roads.
 Compared to competitors in the industry, Waymo continues to improve technology to help them stay competitive in the field and provide a safe driving experience for every passenger involved.
-Waymo has traveled more than 4X farther than its competitors for example Aurora has only traveled roughly 4.5 million miles (road driven & simulation) since the company started in 2017.[8]
+Waymo has traveled more than 4X farther than its competitors for example Aurora has only traveled roughly 4.5 million miles (road driven & simulation) since the company started in 2017.[9]

 "By making detailed information about crashes and miles driven publicly accessible, Waymo’s transparency will not only support independent research but foster public trust.
-We hope other companies developing and deploying automated driving systems follow suit.”- David Zuby, Chief Research Officer, Insurance Institute for Highway Safety (IIHS)[9]
+We hope other companies developing and deploying automated driving systems follow suit.”- David Zuby, Chief Research Officer, Insurance Institute for Highway Safety (IIHS)[10]

 ## Recommendations